Your Endocannabinoid System

 Whether it was science or social studies (anthropology), we were repeatedly shown that all organisms are focused on the preservation and extension of self, whether self meant the individual or the group.
 Reproduction is the extension of the group, but that cannot happen unless the self is protected and capable.

 Human biology is like that, too.
 Our bodies are filled with organisms making up our different physical systems, and they work individually and together to protect those two main goals, self-preservation and reproduction.

 Research is finding that a good portion of that involves the endocannabinoid system.
 This system is wholly dedicated to maintaining the homeostasis of the body and the individual systems, to further allow and ensure those two main goals of the organisms within our bodies.

 A system designed in our own body to keep us balanced

-The endocannabinoid system (ECS) is a complex cell signaling system determined by scientists in the early 1990s for research into the popular cannabinoid THC.
+The endocannabinoid system (ECS) is a complex cell-signaling system discovered by scientists in the early 1990s for research into the popular cannabinoid THC.
 Cannabinoids are substances found in marijuana.
 ECS exists and is active in your body even if you do not use cannabis.
-Cannabis

 Initially researched focused on how the endocannabinoid receptors were only present in the mind and nerves, but later researchers found that the receptors are present throughout the body, including our skin, immune cells, bones, adipose tissue, liver, pancreas, skeletal muscle, heart, capillary, kidney, and intestinal tract.